| |

 - Diploma type earned in high school (Advanced versus Regular)

-- Completion of math and science core areas (found to relate to math, reading
+- Completion of math and science core areas (found to relate to math, reading and writing readiness)

 - Completion of English and social studies non-core courses